JakeWharton/jakewharton.com/site/posts/2020-09-01-smaller-apks-with-resource-optimization.md

 ---
 title: 'Smaller APKs with resource optimization'
-layout: post

 categories: post
 ---

 How many times does the name of a layout file appear in an Android APK?
 We can build a minimal APK with a single layout file to count the occurrences empirically.

 Building an Android app with Gradle requires only one thing: an `AndroidManifest.xml` file with a package.
 From there we can add a dummy layout whose contents are just `<merge/>` since we only care about its name.
 ```